cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 Starport adds code right below the comments.
 You could add your code above or below the comments.
 You will be fine if you keep these comments where they are.

 Some files created by Starport can be updated.
 You should not modify the Protobuf-compiled files `*.pb.go` and `*.pb.gw.go` as they are recreated on every re-run of Starport.
-Let's take a closer look at files to adjust.

 ### Files to adjust

-Starport created files that you can and should update.
+Starport creates files that you can and should update.
 For example, when it comes to the default genesis values:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/x/checkers/types/genesis.go#L16-L17]
 func DefaultGenesis() *GenesisState {